 It does take time to make friends, so you have to become engaged in the community.
 The language is a very important aspect, so take classes so that you can participate if you are not fluent.

 On days when things are not working, have a gelato and try again the next day.
-Most things never happen immediately and sometimes after 2 or 3 tries.
+Most things never happen immediately and sometimes after two or three tries.
 Long lines and waiting times require a book or some other activity to pass the time.

 Go on day trips, and be a perpetual tourist, see something new as much as possible.
 Go with the Italian flow and enjoy the country.
 You can also easily take trips to other European cities.

 If you have kids, I recommend coming to Italy before they are 10 years old.
 Especially if they are not fluent in the language.
 It is much easier to pick up the language and make friends faster the younger they are.
 Middle school is difficult.
-The work load is much more than in the United States.
-The teachers do not baby sit the kids.
+The workload is much more than in the United States.
+The teachers do not babysit the kids.
 So if the child is not fluent in the language they can potentially fall behind.
 Unless you are in Rome, not many public elementary and middle schools are equipped to teach children whose second language is Italian.
 We engaged a tutor for Italian language so that our son to become more fluent.
-After almost 2 years his language skills have improved immensely.
+After almost two years, his language skills have improved immensely.

 ►Interviewed May 2022